 PAPER GUIDELINES FOR DAKAM BOOKS

-All manuscripts submitted for publication in the journal should conform to the regulations outlined in the Author Guidelines.
-Submissions in contrary to the guidelines will be returned to the author(s).
+All manuscripts submitted for publication should conform to the regulations outlined in the Author Guidelines.
+Submissions contrary to the guidelines will be returned to the author(s).

 Manuscripts should be comprised of the following sections:

-They can be submitted in different parts, 1) Title Page and Main Text, 2) Visual Materials as separate files, 3) Author Resume
+They can be submitted in different parts, 1) Main Text, 2) Visual Materials, 3) Author Resume

 Papers should have short and precise titles, reflecting the topic and the content.

 An abstract is required for manuscripts.
-Depending on the nature of the manuscript, the abstract should be between 300-800 words.
+Depending on the nature of the manuscript, the abstract is expected to be between 300-500 words.
 The abstract should explain the aims and major conclusions of the paper but should not include any citations.
+It is suggested to be one single paragraph.

-In addition, the designation of five keywords is essential.
-Please ensure that keywords are informative of the manuscript’s topic and content.
+Specifying five keywords is essential.
+Please ensure that the keywords are informative of the manuscript’s topic and content.

 Main Text of the Manuscript